tbremer/live-guide/README.md

 #### @todo
-**Description:** Let users know what needs to be done in this section of your style guide
+**Description:** Let users know what needs to be done in this section of your styleguide